neonmik/Wave-Machine-Firmware/README.md

     - Think about adding MIDI capability, as it IN will be handled on core1 and priority/arp is handled on core0... may need a mialbox back? or a midi message queue...

 - Improve Settings funtionality:
+    - Develop way of exporting presets (probably needs to be linked in to either MIDI or, better yet, some kind of USB mounted storage)
+    - Develop 8 cool presets.
+    - Should add a "Factory Reset" state in UI (using Mutable Instruments style system state) to allow reset of all sounds to default (currently 8 presets of standard sinewave synth, but eventually 8 cool sound presets)
+    - Tidy EEPROM code:
+        - Improve UI
+        - Rewrite lower storgae code to use PRESET struct instead of breaking it down into bytes (was for an issue due to page size I believe)
     - LOW PRIORITY - Make sure it only calls a para update when a values actually changed (_probably_ 100% need to improve the input value stabilities for this)

 - Improve Oscillator script - current bugs include: